verified-network/verified-sdk/README.md

 # The Verified SDK
-The Verified SDK provides access to the payments, issuing and trading of tokenized securities on the Verified Network.
+The Verified SDK provides access to the issuing, trading and servicing of tokenized securities on the Verified Network.

 # installing using npm
 ```npm install @verified-network/verified-sdk```